dayseanm04/network/CCNA/Configure-SSH-with-Local-Authentication-and-ACLs-lab/refelction.md

 - Why SSH is preferred over Telnet in production networks
 - How ACLs add an extra layer of protection by **restricting management access to specific hosts**

+## 🧩 Key Takeaways
+- Console access is critical for **first-time device configuration**
+- SSH requires both a **domain name** and **RSA key generation** to function
+- Local authentication ensures management access is **user-based and auditable**
+- Combining SSH with ACLs significantly improves network device security

+---

+## 🚧 Challenges & Notes
+- SSH would not function until RSA keys were generated
+- ACLs must be carefully applied to avoid locking out legitimate access
+- Testing from both authorized and unauthorized devices helped confirm correct configuration